TappNetwork/Filament-Help-Article/README.md

 2. **App Panel** (configurable, default `/help`): For authenticated users to view public help articles
 3. **Guest Panel** (configurable, default uses panel path): For public/guest users to view public help articles

-The frontend and guest panel URLs can be customized using the plugin's `->slug()` method or via configuration (see plugin documentation above).
+The frontend and guest panel URLs can be customized using the plugin's `->slug()` method when registering the plugin (see plugin documentation above).

 ## Features